Nuno Santos (footballer, born 1995): Sporting CP

 On 21 August 2020, Santos joined Sporting CP on a five-year deal for €4 million plus shares in the economic rights of Gelson Dala (50%) and Francisco Geraldes (75%), and a buyout clause of €60 million.
 He scored eight competitive goals in his first season for the champions, seven in the league.

 As Sporting often operated on a 3–5–2 formation under Ruben Amorim, Santos was deployed as a left wing-back on several occasions.
 He contributed four goals in 2,073 minutes in 2023–24 to another league title, but missed the vast majority of the following campaign after rupturing the tendon of his right knee; in November 2024, he was handed an eight-match suspension for smashing a glass protection while in the stands – he was not part of the squad due to injury – and injuring two spectators (one of them seriously) during the 4–3 loss against Porto in the Supertaça Cândido de Oliveira in August but, controversially, the ban was to be served while he recovered.

+Santos returned to action on 1 February 2026, playing 26 minutes for Sporting's reserves in the 2–0 second-division home win over Oliveirense.
+His first appearance for the main squad since his injury took place four days later, as he replaced Francisco Trincão late into the second half in a 3–2 extra-time victory against AVS Futebol SAD in the quarter-finals of the Taça de Portugal.